tobi-210/c-tools/README.md

 ### • If the program doesnt compile correctly, then try again

 ### Programs:
-• readtext: Reads text and counts characters
+• readchar: Reads text and counts characters
 • calculator: calculator with integers

-### programs:
-• readtext: Reads text and counts characters<br /> • calculator: A simple calculator with integers<br /> • guessthenumber: guessing game with numbers between 1 and 100